daryllxd/lifelong-learning/self-improvement/rework.md

 Workaholics aren't heroes.
 They don't save the day, they just use it up.
 The real hero is already home because she figured out a faster way to get things done.

 #### Make a dent in the universe

 To do great work, you need to feel that you're making a difference.
 That you're putting a meaningful dent in the universe.
 That you're part of something important.

 This doesn't mean you need to find the cure for cancer.
 It's just that your efforts need to feel valuable.
 You want your customers to say, "This makes my life better."
 You want to feel that if you stopped doing what you do, people would notice.

 You should feel an urgency about this too.
 You don't have forever.
-This is y life's work.
+This is your life's work.
 Do you want to build just another me-too product or do you want to shake things up?
 What you do is your legacy.
 Don't sit around and wait for someone else to make the change you want to see.
-And don't think it takes a huge team to make that difference either
+And don't think it takes a huge team to make that difference either.

 ####  Scratch your own itch

 The easiest, most straightforward way to create a great product or service is to make something you want to use.
 That lets you design what you know--and you'll figure out immediately whether or not what you're making is any good.

 When you build a product or service, you make the call on hundreds of tiny decisions each day.
 If you're solving someone else's problem, you're constantly stabbing in the dark.
 When you solve your own problem, the light comes on.
 You know exactly what the right answer is.

 Best of all, this "solve your own problem" approach lets you fall in love with what you're making.
 You know the problem and the value of its solution intimately.
 There's no substitute for that.
 After all, you'll (hopefully) be working on this for years to come.

 ####  Draw a line in the sand